return42/sphkerneldoc/linux_src_doc/include/linux/mmzone_h.rst

 within the allowed nodemask.
 The zoneref returned is a cursor that can be used to iterate the zonelist with next_zones_zonelist by advancing it by one before calling.

+When no eligible zone is found, zoneref->zone is NULL (zoneref itself is never NULL).
+This may happen either genuinely, or due to concurrent nodemask update due to cpuset modification.

 .. _`for_each_zone_zonelist_nodemask`: